easonlin404/ksm/README.md

 ### Simple example

 See [example/basic.go](example/basic.go).
-You have to implement your contentKey and D dunc if you want to use Apple FairPlay DRM.
+You have to implement your contentKey and D func if you want to use Apple FairPlay DRM.

 ```go
 package main